dtyago/mimir-ai/README.md

 - ✅ Consistent development environment
 - ✅ No system-level SQLite conflicts

+⚠️ **Important:** If you get "Wrong DevContainer detected" error, you're in a generic container.
+Close VS Code, run `docker container prune`, then reopen and select "Reopen in Container" to rebuild with the correct Dockerfile.

 🚫 **Do NOT use GitHub Codespaces** - it has SQLite 3.34.1 which is incompatible with ChromaDB requirements.

 ### Option 2: Docker Compose